CONFERENCE PROGRAMS

 Understanding and Manipulating the Immune System for Therapeutic Advantage

-Many of the exciting developments in drug discovery and development today concern the immune response and its manipulation and control.
+Many of the exciting advances in drug discovery and development today concern the immune response and its manipulation and control.
 Our understanding of immune involvement in therapeutic disorders and their treatment is developing rapidly.
-T and B lymphocyte subsets, innate lymphoid cells (ILCs), macrophages, dendritic cells and cytokines are all involved in a complex manner.
-There is the potential for manipulation for therapeutic advantage, yet the danger disastrous consequences if not well understood.
-At this virtual symposium, attendees will find out how to utilize the immune system and overcome inhibitory factors without overlooking potential safety issues.
+T and B lymphocyte subsets, innate lymphoid cells (ILCs), macrophages, dendritic cells, and cytokines are all involved in a complex manner.
+There is the potential for manipulation for therapeutic advantage, yet the danger of disastrous consequences if not well understood.
+At this symposium, attendees will find out how to utilize the immune system and overcome inhibitory factors without overlooking potential safety issues.

 View Program